wabson/chafon-rfid/README.md

     pip install --upgrade google-api-python-client oauth2client pyserial

+Follow the steps in the Google Sheets API Python Quickstart, to allow times to be added to a spreadsheet (optional)

 Usage
 -----

-Run the script providing the IP of the reader and the ID of the Google Sheet
+To keep attempting to read tags continuously until Ctrl-C is pressed, run `continuous-read.py` providing the IP of the reader and optionally the ID of the Google Sheet

-    python read-tags.py 192.168.1.190 <SPREADSHEET_ID>
+    python continuous-read.py 192.168.1.190 [spreadsheet_id]

+A second script `single-read.py` shows how to connect to different types of Chafon reader via serial or TCP/IP and obtain information about the reader as well as to perform a read.